Bioprinted PEGDA Viability

 Allevi offers a commercially available platform with reagents, hardware and software that allow users to create viable 3D structures with complex, reproducible geometries.
 Through the Allevi platform, this study demonstrates the fabrication of viable bioprinted cultures composed of cell-laden PEGDA, Percoll and LAP.

-Do to a low viscosity, consistency in PEGDA printed structures is difficult to achieve even with temporary support materials such as pluronic.
+Due to a low viscosity, consistency in PEGDA printed structures is difficult to achieve even with temporary support materials such as pluronic.
 It is suggested to combine this reagent with a more viscous biomaterial for improved printability.

 Primary Human Neonatal Dermal Fibroblasts (HNDFs) obtained from ATCC were cultured in monolayer cultures at 37 °C and 5% of CO2 using Dulbecco’s Modified Eagle Medium (Corning) supplemented with 10% fetal bovine serum (Hyclone) and 1% penicillin-streptomycin-amphotericin (Corning).
 Passage numbers under 12 were used.